Luisjupm/CAREEN/README.md

 # CAREEN
-Plugin for CloudCompare developed within the research project CAREE for 3D point cloud processing in heritage constructions
+Plugin for CloudCompare developed within the research project CAREEN for 3D point cloud processing in heritage constructions